GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 This page describes how to add to Haneul.
 If you merely need to get the Haneul binaries, follow [Install Haneul](../build/install.md).

+## See our roadmap

+Haneul is evolving quickly.
+See our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md) for the overall status of Haneul, including timelines for launching devnet, testnet, and mainnet.

+## Join the community

+To connect with the Haneul community, join our [Discord](https://discord.gg/haneullabs).

 ## File issues

 Report bugs and make feature requests in the [Haneul GitHub](https://github.com/GeunhwaJeong/haneul/issues) repository